 If, on a final exam at a database class, you asked students whether to build a database on a log-structured merge tree (LSM) or a BTree-based storage engine, 90% of your students would probably respond that the decision hinges on your workload.
 "LSMs are for write-heavy workloads and BTrees are for read-heavy workloads", the conscientious ones would write.
-If you surveyed most NewSQL databases today, most of them are built on top of an LSM, namely, RocksDB.
+If you surveyed most NewSQL (or distributed SQL) databases today, most of them are built on top of an LSM, namely, RocksDB.
 You might thus conclude that this is because modern applications have shifted to more write-heavy workloads.
 You would be incorrect.

 The main motivation behind RocksDB adoption has nothing to do with its choice of LSM data structure.
 In our case, the compelling drivers were its rich feature set which turns out to be necessary for a complex product like a distributed database.
 At Cockroach Labs we use RocksDB as our storage engine and depend on a lot of features that are not available in other storage engines, regardless of their underlying data structure, be it LSM or BTree based.

 A storage engine's job is to write things to disk on a single node.
 For many databases — which may be single node databases themselves — this constitutes a large part of the engineering effort, and so is pretty intricately tied to the engineering effort of the database building itself.

 However, in a distributed setting, the distribution, replication, and transaction coordination parts are an added engineering complexity, that at Cockroach Labs we began to look to a mature storage engine product we could build on, rather than building one from scratch.